tsunami-dev/space-battle-cli-game/readme.md

 - Inside the `attack` method, subtract the damage (`this.power`) minus the target's armor from the target's HP and log the attack result.
   (e.g. `HIT!
 You've struck an alien ship!
 Their current HP is now 25` except the number 25 will be dynamic and not hardcoded)

+### Testing (Optional):

+- Uncomment the testing code after you've completed both the Player and the Alien class.
+This is only to test the classes before the statGame function is built.
+You have the ability to test the `attack` method of both classes.
+Just run `node game.js` in your terminal.

 ### Create the Game Loop and Start Game Function:

 1. Define a function named `startGame` that takes the player's name as a parameter.